Starts Here

 While the nature of the output may differ, the structure of the engagement does not.
 Iterations, decision checkpoints, scope boundaries, and responsibilities are consistent by design.
 This consistency allows you to understand how Exclolab operates once and apply that understanding across different types of work.

-Execution Pattern We Repeat
+Execution Patterns We Repeat

 Pattern 1: Manual Operations → Centralized Systems